bekpalin95/votingapp/README.md

 # Voting App - Full Stack Project (Angular, Spring Boot)

 A simple and intuitive voting application where users can create polls and vote on them.
-This full-stack project was designed and developed solely by me as a portfolio piece to demonstrate expertise in modern web development, scalable backend architecture, and clean UI design.
+This full-stack project was designed and developed as a portfolio piece to demonstrate expertise in modern web development, scalable backend architecture, and clean UI design.

 ## 🚀 Overview